 Labor Provisions -- No other aspect of the Trade Act of 2002 was debated more fully than that of labor issues.
-The ACTPN, with the exception of the Teamsters Union, believes the FTA fully meets the labor objectives that emerged from the Trade Act of 2002, and believes the text of the agreement provides an effective and balanced means of implementing the negotiating objectives for labor.
-The labor provisions are the most far-reaching that have ever been in a U.S. or Chilean trade agreement, and meet the Trade Act's requirements while still providing strong assurances that the provisions cannot be used as a means of disguised protectionism.
+The ACTPN, with the exception of the Teamsters Union, believes the FTA fully meets the labor objectives that emerged from the Trade Act of 2002, and views the text of the agreement as providing an effective and balanced means of implementing those negotiating objectives.

+The labor provisions are the most far-reaching that have ever been in a U.S. or Singaporean trade agreement, and meet the Trade Act's requirements while still providing strong assurances that the provisions cannot be used as a means of disguised protectionism.
 After lengthy debate the Congress decided that dispute settlement in labor matters should be limited to failure to enforce existing laws.
 The ACTPN believes the FTA faithfully implements that requirement.